rayy1222/PugApp/README.md

 # PugApp

 Code Louisville C# course, an ASP.NET MVC. users can create students to use math application that will be written in JavaScript.
-The game has not been added due to time constratints.
-Users can create, delete edit student players in the game.
-The end result will be a happy Pug or a sad Pug.
+The game has not been added yet.
+Users can click on the buttons installed on the Home page and see expamples of how to isolate variables.
+Users can add,read, delete, and edit students.
+Eventually, this application will be used to help students with math by playing a game that isolates variables and the end result will be a happy Pug or a sad Pug if done correctly.

 Installation Guide